La Romareda: History

 The matter was brought before the city council, who on 9 February 1956 approved the plans to build the stadium.
 The task of building the stadium was given to the construction company Agroman, who in the 15 months it took to build the stadium employed 350 employees.

 The stadium has been used as a concert venue.
-Michael Jackson performed at the stadium during his HIStory World Tour on September 23 1996 in front of 45,000 of attendance.
-Gloria Estefan performed at the stadium in front of another sold out crowd of 45,000 on her Evolution Tour on October 20, 1996.
+Michael Jackson performed at the stadium during his HIStory World Tour on 23 September 1996 in front of 45,000 people.
+Gloria Estefan performed at the stadium in front of another sold out crowd of 45,000 on her Evolution Tour on 20 October 1996.

 Nets

-La Romareda boasts the bizarre claim to have Europe's deepest goal nets, which stretch back four metres.
-The nets also have a striking blue and white diagonal stripe design.
+Some have claimed that La Romareda had Europe's deepest goal nets, which stretched back four metres.
+The nets also had a striking blue and white diagonal stripe design.

 1982 FIFA World Cup

 The stadium was one of the venues of the 1982 FIFA World Cup, and held three matches: